Farm Field Trips in Florida: Engaging School Field Trips & Animal Education Programs

 Duration: 2 - 2.5 hours

 Have specific curriculum goals or a unique theme?
 We can work with you to Build Your Own Field Trip!
-From hands-on learning farm activities to discussions on animal behavior or veterinary science, our team can tailor a program to meet your needs.
+We offer hands-on farm activities and talks about animal behavior and veterinary science.
+Our team can create a program just for you.

 Planning Your Visit: Logistics for Educators